corgikit/pancake-document/products/ifo-initial-farm-offering/ifo-guide.md

 We will be bringing several new updates to the IFO process over the coming weeks, please refer to the details in the IFO proposal (vote) for the specifics of the IFO you want to take part in.
 {% endhint %}

-An IFO on PancakeSwap is an Initial Farm Offering.
-IFOs let you get early access to PancakeSwap’s new tokens as soon as they are added.
+An IFO on ZexdexApp is an Initial Farm Offering.
+IFOs let you get early access to ZexdexApp’s new tokens as soon as they are added.
 By being one of the first to have a new token, you can benefit from higher rewards!

 IFOs are available for a very limited time.
 Get ready ahead of the event to make sure you can participate!